 A very tactile program, children also use large magnifying glasses to explore raw fruits and vegetables before preparing their recipe.
 In this way, they connect to the colorful produce with deeper familiarity, making each food both appealing and appetizing!

-Available in versions for WIC Centers, or Preschools and SNAP-Ed programs.
+Available in virtual and in-person versions for WIC Centers, or Preschools and SNAP-Ed programs.

 Willow is structured to support all five pre-school learning domains:

 - Motor skills

 Willow has been operating in WIC Centers since 2010 and preschool since 2012.
 Currently, 25 sites in 12 states operate Willow in WIC or preschool.

 Our program evaluation in WIC centers to date has demonstrated the following:

 A significant difference between Willow participating families and non-Willow participants in purchasing more fruits and vegetables

 Children participating in our hands-on program increase the variety of fruits and vegetables purchased by the family